 With two people in the family who have ADHD, staying inside is hard.
 They’re restless, and that makes all of us restless.
 And neither of them can sleep at night when they haven’t gotten enough exercise during the day.

 We’re incredibly fortunate to not live in a city right now.
 We live in a small town just outside a city, and our home borders marshland.
 We have a small backyard that’s separate from other people.
 And there are walking trails nearby.
 For as long as we’re able to and there’s nobody else close by, we’re going to go outside.

 4. Everybody’s mental well-being comes first.

 Even if it means some of the schoolwork doesn’t get done, being OK comes first.
 We chose not to have our 10-year-old join a video social skills group where the discussion might center around worries kids are having right now.
-Once he starts worrying and talking about coronavirus,
+Once he starts worrying and talking about coronavirus, he can’t stop.

 And it’s not just the kids’ mental well-being we’re looking out for.
 My husband and I are limiting our news intake.
 And I’m trying to take time away from my desk so I can tend to my own mental health.
 I can’t support my family if I’m not OK.

 5. Doing my best is going to have to be good enough.

 I always tell my kids they can’t do better than the best they can do.
 It’s advice I’m going to have to take right now.
 Amid all this uncertainty, my best isn’t as good as it typically would be.
 I’m distracted and worried, and it affects my productivity.
 But it’s still the best I can do.
 And I can’t do any better than that.